Fujifilm X-T20 versus Canon M6

 |Fujifilm X-T10 (⇒ lft | rgt)||2360||no||3.0||920||tilting||no||4000||8.0||5||no|

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Fujifilm X-T20?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.